mathiasjepsen/PythonFinalProject/README.md

 ### Running the Code

-Now (if you have successfully completed the two previous steps) the fun begins.
+Now (if you have successfully completed the previous parts) the fun begins.
 In your command line navigate into the repository you just cloned or downloaded, and type "Python youtube_playlist.py"

 You will be asked to provide information: